Hey everyone, welcome to PT Pioneer. This is your ultimate destination for all things related to the fitness industry.

 What is Corrective Exercise?

-As the name implies, corrective exercise is a system of exercise science that deals with improving the functionality of the human body.
+As the name implies, corrective exercise is a system of exercise science that improves the human body’s functionality.

 This is achieved by addressing muscular imbalances, movement dysfunction, postural deviations, and movement compensations.

-After conducting such an assessment, the next step is program design towards correct activation.
+After conducting such an assessment program is designed for correct activation.

-Corrective exercise operates on the principles of biomechanics and kinesiology to pinpoint anatomical weaknesses in the human body, which are then trained towards optimal function.
+Corrective exercise operates on the principles of biomechanics and kinesiology to pinpoint anatomical weaknesses in the human body, which are then trained toward optimal function.

-Corrective exercise works on two basic premises, and these are identification and rectification.
+Corrective exercise works on two basic premises: identification and rectification.

-Identification takes place during the assessment phase and is simply the pinpointing of where problems lie.
+Identification occurs during the assessment phase and is simply pinpointing where problems lie.

 This shouldn’t be considered a diagnosis since corrective exercise isn’t aimed at medical intervention or healthcare practice.

-Its simply checking for correct form through a set movement pattern.
+It simply checks for the correct form through a set movement pattern.

-Next is rectification, which is where a program with a corrective approach is designed and implemented.
+Next is rectification, where a program with a corrective approach is designed and implemented.

 This phase of corrective exercise is no different from a regular personal trainer program design and implementation, with the main difference being an emphasis on corrective exercise strategies.

-Most members of the general population and even a significant number of fit and athletic individuals deal with imbalances, deficiencies, and deviations.
+Most members of the general population and even many fit and athletic individuals deal with imbalances, deficiencies, and deviations.

-With this in mind, most exercise instruction has or should have a degree of correctiveness and functional movement implemented.
+With this in mind, most exercise instruction has or should implement a degree of correctiveness and functional movement.

-But when we speak of corrective exercise, it’s important to understand that we’re dealing with significant issues, ones that may affect wellbeing in general.
+But when we speak of corrective exercise, it’s important to understand that we’re dealing with significant issues that may affect well-being in general.

 A common issue in this category is spinal deviations, typically identified when reporting back pain.

-Having bad posture is often the result of poor lifestyle habits, especially those linked to sedentarism, such as excessive sitting or smartphone usage.
+Bad posture is often the result of poor lifestyle habits, especially those linked to sedentaryism, such as excessive sitting or smartphone usage.

-The term “tech neck” has been coined to describe new phenomena of forwarding tilting head posture as the result of people constantly looking downwards at mobile devices.
+The term “tech neck” has been coined to describe the new phenomenon of forwarding tilting head posture due to people constantly looking downwards at mobile devices.

-The lengthening of the posterior neck muscle groups and the shortening of the anterior ones has lead to a generation of somewhat hunchbacked individuals.
+The lengthening of the posterior neck muscle groups and the shortening of the anterior ones has led to a generation of somewhat hunchbacked individuals.

-Other common examples of common incidences that require a corrective exercise program design include gait deficiencies, pelvic tilts, postpartum conditioning and revitalization, and improvement in the function of elderly individuals.
+Other common incidences requiring a corrective exercise program design include gait deficiencies, pelvic tilts, postpartum conditioning and revitalization, and improvement in the function of elderly individuals.